AHartNtkn/AHartNtkn.github.io/_posts/2021-05-11-Computing-the-Discrete-Continuously.md

 Anyone who's done anything with digital circuitry probably won't be too surprised at where we start.
 I need a library of discrete signals which can be effectively approximated by a continuous analytic function.
 This means square waves, triangle waves, sawtooth waves, floor functions, absolute value functions, step functions, and probably other things that I won't need but which might be needed for other particular purposes.
 None of these functions are smooth and most aren't continuous.
 As a consequence, they can't be derived on the nose by analog methods, but we can define analog functions with an error term that we can control.

 These constructions are significant as it pertains to real computability.
 The original notion of real computability as described by Shannon excludes many basic (`Abs`) and not so basic (`Gamma`) functions from being computed.
 Essentially, computability in his sense required the existence of an ODE whose solution at t=1 coincides exactly with whatever function we're computing.
 Contrast this with coinductive/type-2 approaches to real computability where we never have all the data of a function instantaneously and only require the ability to compute more and more exact values with more effort.
 More recent work changes this definition of computability to allow asymptotically approximating a function using an error term.
 There are a couple of different variations of "real recursive calculi"; variations of μ-recursive calculi which use real numbers instead of natural numbers.
-Such systems sometimes allow infinite limits to be taken, acting as the continuous analog of the μ-operator/minimization.
+Such systems sometimes allow infinite limits to be taken, acting as the continuous analog of the μ-operator/minimization/while-loop.
 Much like the μ-operator, the limit's return value is not, in general, well-defined.
-With that change, the real functions definable in such terms are exactly the computable functions in the coinductive/type-2 sense.
+With that change, the real functions definable in the presence of a noise floor are exactly the computable functions in the coinductive/type-2 sense.

 - [A Foundation for Real Recursive Function Theory](https://www.sciencedirect.com/science/article/pii/S0168007209000062) by José Félix Costa, Bruno Loff, and Jerzy Myckac